Must All The Charms Of Nature – Hymn Lyric

 Let Christ, and grace, and glory go,

-To make his land and money sure!
+To make his and money sure!

 Ah foolish choice of treasures here!